trueos/sysadm/docs/client_handbook/sysadmclient.rst

 To view, manage, and create boot environments using the |sysadm|
 graphical client, go to
 :menuselection:`Local System --> System Management --> Boot Environment Manager`.
-In the example shown in :numref:`Figure %s <be1>`, there is an entry named *initial* that represents the original |trueos| installation.
+In the example shown in :numref:`Figure %s <be1>`, there is a highlighted entry named *initial* which represents the original |trueos|
+installation.

 .. _be1: